Experience and Qualifications

 From mind to body

 Since early childhood I have had a deep desire to understand the nature of things.
 I was initially attracted to the realm of science.
 I qualified with an honours degree in Physics, writing my thesis on 'The Conceptual Foundations of Quantum Mechanics'.
 Although I was a high achiever I struggled with life and I felt that deep down there was something somehow wrong with me, which I longed to remedy.
-Whilst travelling on my year out before university, I had met a martial arts teacher in Malaysia who had profoundly impressed me with his way of being.
+Whilst travelling on my year out before university I had met a martial arts teacher in Malaysia who had profoundly impressed me with his way of being.
 I trained with him and as a result I realised that scientific understanding would neither satisfy me nor really help me in the way I needed.
-I became interested in an embodied, rather than purely intellectual, approach to exploring life and resolving my predicament.
+I became interested in an embodied, rather than purely intellectual, approach to exploring life and addressing my suffering.

 On the road to spirituality

 After completing my degree I set out on what turned out to be a five year trip travelling through Asia, with the intention to return to my teacher.
 On the way I encountered a number of spiritual teachers and teachings with which I resonated strongly (particularly the 'Non-dual' traditions).
 I spent two years deep in meditation practice, mostly in silent retreats.
-And I was guided to recognise that fundamentally my essential nature, and everyone's, is not flawed but pristine, clear and awake.
+And I was guided to the radical experiential recognition that fundamentally my essential nature, along with everyone's, is already and always pristine, clear and awake.
 Along with this came the understanding that our essential nature seems to be obscured due to the habitual and conditioned tendencies we all have to focus our attention on the objects of our experience.

-I moved to Devon to live and work at Gaia House Retreat Centre, one of the largest meditation centres in the UK.
+After returning from Asia I moved to Devon to live and work at Gaia House Retreat Centre, one of the largest meditation centres in the UK.
 Whilst there, I was diagnosed with Ankylosing Spondylitis (AS), a degenerative auto-immune inflammatory condition.
 I suffered from recurring and prolonged periods of severe pain, sometimes being unable to walk.
 I decided not to take the medications I was prescribed as I did not trust their long-term effects which I read about in my research.
 Instead, I began to investigate the nature of my illness relying on awareness to explore my thought processes, feelings, sensations, emotions, perceptions, behaviour and beliefs.

 Finding my vocation